 John E. Stith's Bibliography

 SCAPESCOPE (Ace paperback, November 1984) set in the NORAD Cheyenne Mountain underground complex at a time when the facility has been sold on the auction block, and is now inhabited by a dissident group.
 (The author has worked in the complex.)
 A man content with the status quo sees a glimpse of the future, saying he'll be on the political criminal list.
 Brother Sammy wants him.
 The question is: can he change the future?
 1984 with a sense of humor.
 Published in Amazon Kindle format in 2010.
-Trade paperback due from Wildside Press in 2012.
+Trade paperback reprinted by Wildside Press in 2012.
+ReAnimus Press will re-release in ebook and trade paperback on May 1, 2017.

 DEATH TOLLS (Ace paperback, September 1987).
 An ex-reporter on a partly terraformed Mars tries to find out if his brother was murdered, and wonders why TV reporter Janet Vincent regularly reaches disaster sites faster than all the competition.
 The Heisenberg Uncertainty Principle in action: the media observers are influencing the events.
 Winner of the Colorado Authors' League Top Hand Award.
-A bestselling ebook for Peanut Press.
+This science-fiction mystery was a bestselling ebook for Peanut Press.
 Reprinted in trade paperback by Wildside Press, March 2002. $15.95.
 A variety of electronic book forms are available from Fictionwise and eReader (formerly Peanut Press).
 Published in Amazon Kindle format.
+Trade paperback reprinted by Wildside Press in 2012.
+ReAnimus Press will re-release in ebook and trade paperback on March 15, 2017.

 DEEP QUARRY (Ace paperback, February 1989).
 A private eye on a desert planet discovers a buried alien starship inhabited by aliens who really don't appreciate being found.
 Winner of the Colorado Authors' League Top Hand Award.
 Reached the preliminary Nebula Award ballot.
 Reprinted in trade paperback by Wildside Press in 2002. $15.95.
 ISBN 1-58715-707-1.
-A number one bestseller ebook for Peanut Press.
-A variety of electronic book forms are available from Fictionwise and eReader (formerly Peanut Press).
+This science-fiction mystery was a number one bestseller ebook for Peanut Press.
+A variety of electronic book forms were available from Fictionwise and eReader (formerly Peanut Press).
 Published in Amazon Kindle format.
+Trade paperback reprinted by Wildside Press in 2012.
+ReAnimus Press re-released it in ebook and trade paperback on July 1, 2016.

 Postscript in 1999: in the journal Nature in February 1999 the notion of a slow speed of light made news as scientists announced that, with the aid of a super-cooled sodium solution (Bose-Einstein condensate), they have been able to slow the speed of light down to 38 mph (about 17 meters per second, contrasting with the 10 meters per second in REDSHIFT RENDEZVOUS.)
 The research was conducted at the Rowland Institute for Science in Cambridge and Harvard University.
 The project leader was Lene Vesergaard Hau, a Danish scientist.

 MANHATTAN TRANSFER (Tor Books hardcover, July 1993).
 Aliens kidnap Manhattan; read all about it.
 Manhattan is taken away and placed under a huge clear dome, through which the trapped residents can see dozens of similarly trapped alien cities.
 Very much in the same spirit and scope as the 1996 film, INDEPENDENCE DAY.
 Echoed in a small way by the 1996 Star Trek: Voyager episode "Displaced."
 Science Fiction Book Club selection.
 Reached the preliminary Nebula Award ballot.
 On the Science Fiction Chronicle best of year list.
 Rockies Award winner.
 HOMer Award nominee (presented by the CompuServe SF Lit Forum).
-Hugo Award Honorable Mention.
+Hugo Award Honorable Mention (normally such a designation does not exist, but the awards committee that year, seeing a narrow margin between the finalists and MT, decided to make the designation anyway.).
 Seiun Award nominee (Japan).
 La Tour Eiffel nominee (France).
-Optioned for film (see status farther down this page).
+Had been optioned for film (see status farther down this page).
 Chapter one was excerpted in Amazing Stories and in Jayne Loader's PUBLIC SHELTER CD-ROM.
 Available in Braille and audio cassette from the National Library Service for the Blind and Physically Handicapped, the Library of Congress in the USA who meet the qualifications.
 Tor paperback July 1993, ISBN: 0-812-51952-3, price $4.99.
-A number one bestseller ebook for Peanut Press and on this site.
+A number one bestseller ebook for Peanut Press.
 Reprinted in trade paperback by Wildside Press in 2002. $15.95.
 ISBN 1-58715-487-0.
 A variety of electronic book forms are available from Fictionwise, eReader (formerly Peanut Press), and in Amazon Kindle format.
+ReAnimus Press re-released it in ebook and trade paperback on August 1, 2016.
+Audiobook from Tantor Media released June 2018 for 10-year term.
+Narrated by Kevin T. Collins.

 An ultra-sad postscript on 09/12/2001, a day after 9/11.
 I'm proud of the way New York residents reacted with grace and supportiveness in this stunning real-life tragedy surrounding the World Trade Center terrorism disaster.
 A few readers who said the MANHATTAN TRANSFER portrayal of Manhattan citizens reacting to a fictional disaster with strength and resolve was much less likely than mass hysteria can see for themselves the compassion and bravery captured by countless reports.